Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Introduction

 The decay rate $O(1/|k|^{1+m+\mu})$ of Fourier coefficients also implies that $f \in C_{m,\,\mu}[0,T]$.
-This result is probably known in the literature, though it is not explicitly written in the textbooks.
-I will add a proof of this result in Section \ref{sec:3} using difference calculus and the fact that the falling factorial is asymptotically equal to a polynomial with the same exponent (which is also proved in this paper in Section \ref{sec:2}).
+This result is probably known, though it is not explicitly written in the textbooks.
+I will add a proof of this result in Section \ref{sec:4} using difference calculus and the fact that the falling factorial is asymptotically equal to a polynomial with the same exponent (which is also proved in Section \ref{sec:2}).
 This decay rate also implies the absolute continuity of $f^{(m)}$ in the case $\mu \in (0.5,1)$ but not in the case $\mu \in (0,0.5)$.
 This part of the problem was studied by Littlewood, Wiener and Wintner as well as Schaeffer in the 1930s and these results are shortly reviewed in Section \ref{sec:3}.
+Theorem \ref{Th1} is proved in Section \ref{sec:4}.

-To prove that the finite oscillations condition is necessary for Theorem \ref{Th1}, we calculate the uniform H\"older continuity of chirps and estimate their Fourier decay in Section \ref{sec:4}.
-The exponents which define these infinitely oscillating functions can be chosen so that the chirps are absolutely continuous and in $C_{m,\,\mu}[0,T]$.
-Then we find out that for some chirps their Fourier coefficients decay slower than $O(1/|k|^{1+m+\mu})$.
+To prove that the finite oscillations condition is necessary for Theorem \ref{Th1}, we calculate the uniform H\"older continuity of chirps and estimate their Fourier decay in Section \ref{sec:5}.
+Then we find out that for some chirps their Fourier coefficients decay slower than $O(1/|k|^{1+m+\mu})$ although they are absolutely continuous and in $C_{m,\,\mu}[0,T]$ with $\mu \in (0,1]$.
+The integral of the Weierstrass function (discussed in Example \ref{ex:Weierstrass}) serves as another example, as it is in $C_{1,\,\mu}[0,T]$ while its Fourier coefficients decay only like $O(1/|k|^{1+\mu})$

-Finally, the main result is generalised to Fourier transforms in Section \ref{sec:5} and some examples are discussed.
-Mellin-Barnes integral representations of the Fourier transforms of absolutely continuous chirps are derived.
+One application of the main result is shown when estimating the $L^\infty$ error of numerical Weyl fractional derivatives calculated using the discrete Fourier transform (DFT) in Section \ref{sec:6}.
+Finally, the main result is extended to Fourier transforms of functions in the Sobolev space $W_{m+1}^1(\R)$ in Section \ref{sec:7} as follows: